PerrineKergoat/Data_Visualization/README.md

 ![Imagined structure of the project](./assets/Sketch.png)

+Our website is composed of 1 page, composed of 3 different sections.

+All the sections are linked together, and the user can interact with the different plots to get more information about a specific country (or a specific category of species).
+Also the website will have a year slider, to let the user choose the year he wants to see the data for.

+The first section will be a map of the world, with the countries colored according to the IUCN Red List Index.
+The user will be able to hover over a country to get more information about it (name, Red List Index, number of species in each category).
+The user will also be able to click on a country to get more information about it in the other sections.
+Also bellow this map there will be 2 graphs, one showing the repartition of the all species in the different IUCN categories, and the other showing the same thing but detailed for each species.
+All of this linked to the map, so that when the user clicks on a country, the graphs will show the data for this country.

+The second section will be composed of two line charts showing the evolution of protected areas of the selected country over the years.
+The first graph will show this evolution on the terestrial protected areas, and the second one will show the evolution of the marine protected areas.

+The third section will be a phylogenetic tree on the left, showing the different species present in the selected country.
+On the right side, we will have a bar chart showing the number of species in each category of the IUCN Red List according to the selected species (on the left side).

 ### Tools and lectures

 Obviously the three main tools we will use are d3.js, React and github pages.